duygubuket/duygubuket/README.md

 ### 🧬 About Me

-I’m a multidisciplinary researcher with academic and practical experience in **bioinformatics**, **machine learning**, and **software engineering**.
+I’m a multidisciplinary researcher with academic and practical experience in **bioinformatics**, **machine learning**, and **data engineering**.
 With a double major in Computer Engineering and Molecular Biology, I’m passionate about building computational tools that accelerate scientific discovery—especially in genomics and healthcare.

 ---